-7.1 Role of Educational and Clinical Supervisors
+7.1 Role of the Educational and Clinical Supervisors

 It is mandatory that the ES is an ICM Consultant.
-The Clinical Supervisor [CS] may be an experienced ACCP and is recommended alongside their ES.
+The clinical supervisor may be an experienced ACCP and is recommended to work alongside the tACCP's ES.
 It is recognised that competence in practice is achieved by supported exposure to practical learning experiences, and that reflective dialogue will help ensure that theoretical concepts are used to support advanced decision-making.
 The contribution of the Clinical Supervisor in relation to providing supervision, support, and opportunities to develop mastery and competence in a specialist area of advanced practice is crucial.